llvm/llvm-project/clang/docs/ClangCommandLineReference.rst

 .. option:: -fopenmp-version=<arg>

 Set OpenMP version (e.g. 45 for OpenMP 4.5, 50 for OpenMP 5.0).
 Default value is 50.

+.. option:: -fopenmp-target-ignore-env-vars, -fno-openmp-target-ignore-env-vars

+Generate code assuming that device related environment variables can be ignored.

+.. option:: -fopenmp-assume-no-thread-state, -fno-openmp-assume-no-thread-state

+Assume that no thread in a parallel region will modify an ICV.

+.. option:: -fopenmp-assume-no-nested-parallelism, -fno-openmp-assume-no-nested-parallelism

+Assume that no thread in a parallel region will encounter a parallel region.

 .. program:: clang1
 .. option:: -fopenmp=<arg>